 - Prescription opioids

-- Over-the-counter cough and cold medications
+- Over-the-counter cold medications

 Marijuana use declined among 8th and 10th graders despite developments in state marijuana laws.
 Daily use of marijuana among 8th graders declined compared to 2015, from about 1.1% to 0.7%.